LCLPYT/player-switch/README.md

     #The language to use for the message of the day
     language = "en_us"

-#A Discord Webhook can be configured so that notifications about new turns are sent to a Discord channel.
+#A Discord webhook can be configured so that notifications about new turns are sent to a Discord channel.
 #Participants that have a Discord user ID defined will also be pinged when it's their turn.
 [discordWebhook]
-    #The Discord Webhook url.
+    #The Discord webhook url.
 Can be retrieved by creating a Webhook in the "Integration" tab of the server settings.
     url = ""

     #The language to use for Discord messages